MariusSilviuHriscu/python_the_west/README.md

 ### Using an Automation Script

-Here's an example of how to use the `Cycle_jobs` automation script to work a list of jobs and use a `CallbackChainer` to print the player's health every 30 seconds.
+Here's an example of how to use the `Cycle_jobs` automation script to work a list of jobs and use a `CallbackChainer` to print the player's health every 30 seconds and the energy every time.

 ```python
 from the_west_inner.work import Work